ossf/package-analysis/README.md

 ### Local package

-To run this on a local package archive (e.g. `/path/to/test.whl`), it needs to be mounted into the the container.
+To run this on a local package archive (e.g. `/path/to/test.whl` for a package named `test`), it needs to be mounted into the the container.

 ```bash
 $ mkdir /tmp/results